 Through the centuries, the most famous symbol of Greece, the Parthenon, has endured war, fire, revolutions, misguided restorations, and pollution.
 It has even functioned as a church and a mosque, and many parts today are either missing or were taken by other countries.
 But it stands as a symbol of the enduring greatness of the Greek people and civilization.

 10. The Ancient Agora of Athens

-Not far from this building, it is possible to visit the Temple of Hephaestus, one of the best-preserved temples in Greece, which allows one to easily imagine just how temples once looked in ancient times.
+Not far from this structure is the Temple of Hephaestus, one of Greece’s best-preserved temples, which allows one to easily imagine how temples once looked in ancient times.